I have been a big supporter of insoles for many years.

-If you are a runner who has flat feet and feels pain either during or after a run there are many things you could do to make your feet more comfortable and I would suggest that you begin by looking into the different types of insoles which can relieve the pain of your feet while or after you go for a run.
+If you are a runner who has flat feet and feels pain either during or after a run, there are many things you can do to make your feet more comfortable.
+I would suggest that you begin by looking into the different types of insoles because they can relieve the pain of your feet during or after your run.

 How Can Insoles Help Me?